-Today is International Women’s Day and what better way to mark the occasion with the start of our Women in Tech Series.
+Today is International Women’s Day (correct on the day of publishing) and what better way to mark the occasion with the start of our Women in Tech Series.
 The series will introduce you to the amazing women working in the software industry, here at Allsop.

 Recent research reveals that only one-in-six tech specialists in the UK are women, only one-in-ten are IT leaders and, worse still, despite significant growth in the number of women working in IT roles, female representation in the technology sector has stalled over the last ten years.